python/cpython/Doc/library/asyncio-policy.rst

 See also the :ref:`Subprocess and Threads <asyncio-subprocess-threads>` section.

-The following two functions can be used to customize the watcher implementation used by the asyncio event loop:
+The following two functions can be used to customize the child process watcher implementation used by the asyncio event loop:

 .. function:: get_child_watcher()